Skip to product information

 Digital Downloads

-‘In Search of Small-Town America’ is available as a series of digital files – downloaded in PDF format – to your desktop computer, tablet, or mobile device.
-Get Volume One for free.
-For each subsequent purchase, the file will download direct from the site.
-You’ll also receive an order confirmation, a download link, and an invoice, via email.
+‘In Search of Small-Town America’ is available as a series of digital files – downloaded in PDF format – to your desktop computer, tablet or mobile device.
+For each completed transaction, use the link to the top right of the confirmation, and the file will download direct from the site.
+You’ll also receive an order confirmation and a further download link via email.

 • Wayne Jackman